 Measures provided for under the new common fisheries policy and the European Maritime and Fisheries Fund (EMFF) are designed to promote and establish sustainable development of fisheries.
-In this context, fishing businesses should be allowed to make innovations within the framework of the Modernisation Notice (Fourth Notice on Fisheries Regulations of 17 June 2014; Official Section of the Federal Gazette of 2 July 2014 B4, see Annex I) to modernise their fishing vessels or replace them with more efficient vessels.
+In this context, fishing businesses should be allowed to make innovations within the framework of the Modernisation Notice (Fourth Notice on Fisheries Regulations of 17 June 2014; Federal Gazette AT 2 July 2014 B4, see Annex I) to modernise their fishing vessels or replace them with more efficient vessels.
 The notice only concerns cases in which modernisation or replacement measures result in a reduction in active fishing capacity.
 This will ensure resource-efficient, sustainable fisheries and safeguard the competitiveness of the German fishing fleet, thereby securing market supply.
 It will also limit the impact of fisheries on the marine environment.